Bismuth(III) oxide: Reactions

 Bismuth(III) oxide reacts with a mixture of concentrated aqueous sodium hydroxide and bromine or aqueous potassium hydroxide and bromine to form sodium bismuthate or potassium bismuthate, respectively.

-Dissolution of bismuth(III) oxide in aqueous acids gives [Bi_{6}O_{4}(OH)_{4}]^{6+} and [Bi(OH_{2})_{9}]^{3+}.
+Dissolution of bismuth(III) oxide in aqueous acids gives [Bi6O4(OH)4](6+) and [Bi(H2O)9](3+).

-Usage
+Uses

+Pyrotechnics

+Dibismuth trioxide is commonly used to produce the "Dragon's eggs" effect in fireworks, replacing red lead.

 Medical devices

-Bismuth oxide is occasionally used in dental materials to make them more opaque to X-rays than the surrounding tooth structure.
-In particular, bismuth (III) oxide has been used in hydraulic silicate cements (HSC), originally in "MTA" (a trade name, standing for the chemically-meaningless "mineral trioxide aggregate") from 10 to 20% by mass with a mixture of mainly di- and tri-calcium silicate powders.
-Such HSC is used for dental treatments such as: apicoectomy, apexification, pulp capping, pulpotomy, pulp regeneration, internal repair of iatrogenic perforations, repair of resorption perforations, root canal sealing and obturation.
-MTA sets into a hard filling material when mixed with water.
-Some resin-based materials also include an HSC with bismuth oxide.
-Problems have allegedly arisen with bismuth oxide because it is claimed not to be inert at high pH, specifically that it slows the setting of the HSC, but also over time can lose color by exposure to light or reaction with other materials that may have been used in the tooth treatment, such as sodium hypochlorite.
+Bismuth oxide is occasionally used in dental cements to produce bone-like X-ray opacity, as a component of mineral trioxide aggregate.
+However, bismuth oxide is believed to contribute the gradual discoloration of the material under oxidative conditions similar to those produced by toothpaste.

 Radiative cooling

 Bismuth oxide was used to develop a scalable colored surface high in solar reflectance and heat emissivity for passive radiative cooling.
 The paint was non-toxic and demonstrated a reflectance of 99% and emittance of 97%.
 In field tests the coating exhibited significant cooling power and reflected potential for the further development of colored surfaces practical for large-scale radiative cooling applications.